octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ##### Migrating several contracts

 A migration can deploy several contracts at the same time.
-It is useful when the migration data have to be used in another contract deployment.
+This is useful when the migration data have to be used for the deployment of another contract.
-Below, there is an example with two contracts.
-The second contract needs to call the first, and needs its address.
+Below, is an example with two contracts.
+The second contract needs to call on the first and with its address.

 ```js
 var firstContract = artifacts.require("firstContract");